 There are so many reasons to visit Brazil in September: it’s shoulder season so the prices are right and the weather is warm without being stifling or rainy.
 While the beaches of Copacabana and Ipanema of Rio de Janeiro are sure to be delightful, we suggest heading inland to the Pantanal, Brazil’s wetlands, to witness the elusive jaguar during prime wildlife viewing season.

 The Northern Territory in Australia is one of the best places to travel in September.
 The ninth month of the year brings about longer daylight hours, which is great for exploring the Northern Territory – Australia’s real Outback.
 Set out on an adventure with our sixteen day Luxury Outback Safari through some of Australia’s great outdoors.

 South Africa is a pretty phenomenal destination year-round, but September is particularly magical.
-It’s the start of the Cape’s spring, so the world-famous Namaqualand daisies are in bloom and in the game reserves, you’ll encounter lots of newborn animals on your game drives.
+It’s the start of the Cape’s spring, so the world-famous Namaqualand daisies are in bloom and in the game reserves, you will encounter lots of newborn animals on your game drives.
 It’s also an ideal time for whale watching in Hermanus as the Southern Right Whales return to the bay for calving and mating season.
 If you’re there on the last day of the month, you can also participate in the annual Hermanus Whale Festival – a three-day celebration that sees thousands of visitors flock to the seaside town for some of the best land-based whale watching in the world.

 Head to Beijing in September for the beginning of autumn when it’s less crowded.
 The weather is starting to cool down and there’s less rainfall.
 Make a trip to historic Pingyao, a UNESCO-recognized ancient city and China’s financial center during the Qing Dynasty.
 The Pingyao International Photography Festival also takes place in September.
 During that time, the city is transformed into a large open-air photo gallery with exhibits from professional and amateur photographers from all over the world.